lartpang/awesome-segmentation-saliency-dataset/README.md

 * Project: [https://xuebinqin.github.io/dis/index.html](https://xuebinqin.github.io/dis/index.html)
 * Download: See [https://github.com/xuebinqin/DIS#11-dis-dataset-v10-dis5k](https://github.com/xuebinqin/DIS#11-dis-dataset-v10-dis5k)

 We first manually collected over 12,000 images from Flickr based on our pre-designed keywords.
-Then, according to the structural complexities of the objects, we obtained 5,470 images covering 225 categories (Fig.2) in 22 groups.
-Note that the adopted selection strategy is similar to Zhou et al. [119].
-Most selected images only contain single objects  to obtain rich and highly accurate structures and details.
+Then, according to the structural complexities of the objects, we obtained 5,470 images covering 225 categories in 22 groups.
+Note that the adopted selection strategy is similar to Zhou et al. Most selected images only contain single objects  to obtain rich and highly accurate structures and details.
 Meanwhile, the segmentation and labeling confusions caused by the co-occurrence of multiple objects from different categories are avoided to the greatest extent.
-Therefore, the labeled targets in our DIS5K are mainly the “foreground objects of the images defined by the predesigned keywords” regardless of their characteristics e.g., salient, common, camouflaged, meticulous, etc.
+Therefore, the labeled targets in our DIS5K are mainly the "foreground objects of the images defined by the predesigned keywords" regardless of their characteristics e.g., salient, common, camouflaged, meticulous, etc.
 Each image of DIS5K is manually labeled with pixel-wise accuracy using GIMP The average per-image labeling time is ∼30 minutes and some images cost up to 10 hours.
 It is worth mentioning that some of our labeled ground truth (GT) masks are visually close to the image matting GT.
-The labeled targets, including transparent and translucent, are binary masks with one pixel’s highest accuracy.
+The labeled targets, including transparent and translucent, are binary masks with one pixel's highest accuracy.

 ### High-Resolution Saliency